kaaengine/kaa/docs/tutorial/part02.rst

 The node will get removed from the scene immediately.
 If it has child nodes, they will be removed as well, together with their child nodes and so on, recursively.

-**IMPORTANT**: after deleting a node you should not call any of its method or access any of its properties!
-Working with deleted nodes is a common mistake for new kaa users.
-It's very hard to track because it will produce non deterministic efects as the game runs, eventually leading to a segmentation fault and a brutal crash to desktop.
+**IMPORTANT**: after deleting a node you should not call any of its method or access any of its properties, even the read-only properties.
+It will cause non deterministic efects as the game runs, eventually leading to a segmentation fault and a crash to desktop.

 End of Part 2 - full code